Richard Bohringer

-Richard Bohringer (/fr/) is a French actor, singer, writer, and film director.
+Richard Bohringer (/fr/; born 16 January 1942) is a French actor, singer, writer, and film director.
 He is the father of actresses Romane Bohringer and Lou Bohringer.

 Early life

 Bohringer was born in Moulins, Allier, France, to a French mother, Huguette Foucault and a German father.
 His parents met during World War II, making him a child of war.

-At his birth, his parents left him with his maternal grandmother who lived in an HLM in Deuil-La Barre, his mother leaving to live in Germany.
+At his birth, his parents left him with his maternal grandmother who lived in an HLM in Deuil-la-Barre, his mother leaving to live in Germany.
 His father, dispatched to the Russian front, was taken prisoner for five years.
 Despite these difficulties, Bohringer describes his childhood with his grandmother as a happy one.
 During his life, he was able to see his father only three times.

 He made his stage debut near the end of the 1960s.
 His first play, Les Girafes, was produced by Claude Lelouch.
 He entered the world of film with his first feature, Gérard Brach's La Maison, in 1970.